There’s no getting away from it. If you run a business, sooner or later you’ll need some copy.

 Spoilt for choice

-Tweeting ‘I need a freelance copywriter for my new website’ is like painting yourself with chocolate and lying down in a room full of ants.
+Posting ‘I need a freelance copywriter for my new website’ is like painting yourself with chocolate and lying down in a room full of ants.
 The effects are instant and deeply irritating.

 Unless you know someone who knows someone – and you trust the recommendation absolutely – you’re on your own.